me3ishere/deathTokens/README.md

 Configuration

   I have not yet implemented any configuration because the plugin is only used on one server.
-If for some reason someone wants to use it on a different server just add an issue asking for configuratioon and I will try to fix it.
+If for some reason someone wants to use it on a different server just add an issue asking for configuration and I will try to fix it.

 Commands